Raphael-Boichot/GNU-Octave-tileset-tilemap-creator-for-GBDK/README.md

 };
 ```

 Well, it does what it's supposed to do.
+I hope it could have an interest for somebody on Earth.